sturobson/Responsive-Calculator/readme.md

 rwdcalc($target, $context);
 ```

-This funciton can be used to quickly find the context for any value.
+This function can be used to quickly find the context for any value.
 To find the percentage of `30px` out of `90px`, just write `rwdcalc(30, 90)`.
 You can even pass strings of values through, like `rwdcalc(10 10px 13 1em, 960)` will result in `1.04167% 10px 1.35417% 1em`.
 Note that the unitless numbers were converted to percentages but if you pass a value with the `px` it will not be converted to a percentage.

 ###### SCSS